Vanille-N/fling/README.md

 #### 1.a.
 Dematerialized balls
 [^Up](#fling)

 The decicion most impactful to the rest of the project was the choice to make `game` store information on the balls only in a dematerialized manner.
-There is no actual `ball` used by `game`, `ball` only serves for interfacing with `game.ml`.
+There is no actual `ball` being used in `rules.ml`, `ball` only serves for interfacing with `game.ml` and `draw.ml`.
 Moreover, a `ball` carries no information on its position, and it only has a position relative to a `game`.

 ```ocaml
 type game = {